Women in Christianity: Christian feminism

-Christian Feminists take an actively feminist position from a Christian perspective.
-Recent generations have experienced the rise of what has been labeled by some as "Christian feminism" —a movement that has had a profound impact on all of life, challenging some traditional basic Christian interpretations of Scripture with respect to roles for women.
+Christian feminists take an actively feminist position from a Christian perspective.
+Recent generations have experienced the rise of what has been labeled by some as "Christian feminism"—a movement that has had a profound impact on all of life, challenging some traditional basic Christian interpretations of Scripture with respect to roles for women.
+Scholars such as Karen Jo Torjesen have examined women's leadership in early Christian communities and the institutional developments that restricted those roles over time, notably in When Women Were Priests.
 However, Christian feminism represents the views of the more theologically liberal end of the spectrum within Christianity.
 In contrast to the more socially conservative Christian egalitarians, Christian feminists tend to support LGBT rights and a pro-choice stance on abortion.
 The Evangelical and Ecumenical Women's Caucus, a major international Christian feminist organization, values "inclusive images and language for God".

 The book Genesis of Gender by Abigail Favale published in 2022 discusses her view on modern Christian feminism.
 She taught Gender Studies at a university before converting to Catholicism and elaborates on her interpretation of Genesis in the second chapter.
 She states, "Moreover, Genesis recognizes the duality of humankind, male and female; this difference is part of the goodness of creation, and both sexes share fully in the divine image and the commission to tend the earth.
 There is no sense here of hierarchy between male and female, but rather a shared, benevolent governance over the rest of creation" (Favale).
 This is a common view among Christian feminists, that both biological sexes are equal as both are created in the image of God.
 Similarly, Our Lives Matter by Pamela R. Lightsey describes Womanist Queer Theology, and incorporates modern events and renowned feminist theorists including Judith Butler into her argument for womanism in Christianity.
 As a Reverend in the United Methodist Church, Lightsey uses many verses of scripture to support her theology.
 She also ponders Genesis, stating, "God shaped and breathed life into humanity and did not desire to leave us alone.
-Having prohibited Adam and Eve from eating from the one tree of the knowledge of good and evil, God entrusted them with all that was created and charged them to care for every living creature.
-(Lightsey).
-These two prominent Christian authors of works concerning gender and feminism portray common analysis of biblical interpretation that support feminist ideals.
+Having prohibited Adam and Eve from eating from the one tree of the knowledge of good and evil, God entrusted them with all that was created and charged them to care for every living creature" (Lightsey).
+These two prominent Christian authors of works concerning gender and feminism portray common analyses of biblical interpretation that support feminist ideals.